Creating and managing an SAS requires compliance with a number of strictly defined accounting obligations.

 • It has more than 50 employees.

-The statutory auditor is appointed as from the following financial year.
+The statutory auditor then steps in from the following financial year.

-If the SAS is controlled by one or more other companies, then the appointment of a statutory auditor is a de facto obligation.
-The appointment of a statutory auditor takes effect as from the financial year in which this situation arises.
+If the SAS is controlled by one or more other companies, then the appointment of an auditor is automatically required.
+This applies from the financial year in which this situation arises.

-Note: These thresholds have been updated to take into account the adoption of the PACTE law in April 2019, which provides for alignment with European accounting directives.
+Note: These thresholds have been updated to reflect the adoption of the PACTE law in April 2019, which provides for alignment with European accounting directives.

-Lastly, in the absence of any obligation, associates may decide to appoint a statutory auditor if they so wish.
+Finally, remember that in the absence of any obligation, the partners can decide to appoint a statutory auditor if they wish.

-Compliance with all the rules laid down by the tax authorities and the general chart of accounts is imperative, on pain of being subject totax reassessment, or even far more serious criminal proceedings.
+Complying with all the rules defined by the tax authorities and the general accounting plan is imperative, under penalty of assessment by the tax authorities, or even criminal proceedings that are far more consequential.

 Written by our expert Paul LASBARRERES-CANDAU